Wednesday, November 4, 2020

 K – 5 Elementary Programs:

-b.
-In this program, students are instructed in English and Spanish utilizing an 80/20 model.
+a.
+In this program, students are instructed in English and Spanish utilizing a 50/50 model.
 Students represent a diverse, multicultural, multilingual community with a strong parent component.
 The majority of students participate in the free lunch program.

 2. K – 8 Programs:

-a.
-This is a 90/10 school-wide Spanish/English dual language program that utilizes the OCDE Project GLAD® framework and a 50/50 program that utilizes GLAD and SIOP and they focus on team teaching.
+b.
+This is a 90/10 school-wide Spanish/English dual language program that utilizes the OCDE Project GLAD® framework that focuses on team teaching.

 3. Indigenous Language Programs: